 Glossary

-Plain-English definitions for the terms used in the app.
+Short definitions of the QuoteCore+ terms you will see in the app.

 Glossary

-Short definitions of the QuoteCore+ and roofing terms you will see in the app.
+Short definitions of the QuoteCore+ terms you will see in the app.

 QuoteCore+ terms